What is a 5S Implementation Team?

 PDCA is a lean principles tool that resolves issues with four steps: Plan, Do, Check, Act.
 Once a problem is found, this tool enables team members to address it by systematically creating a solution, testing it, reviewing its success, and applying it.

-DuraLabel 5S Team Solutions
+DuraLabel 5S Implementation Team Solutions

 Read Next: